isovera/foia-api-enhancements/docroot/modules/custom/foia_export_xml/README.md

 ##### Organizations

-In the export, this exists by defining each `OrganizationSubUnit`, along with a reference id, such as `ORG1`.
+In the export, this exists by defining each `OrganizationSubUnit` (Agency Component node), along with a reference id, such as `ORG1`.
 The following example shows the organizations section of the export, where subunits are defined within the agency overall (`ORG0`) and given reference id values in the attribute `s:id`.

 ```
 <nc:Organization s:id="ORG0">